 You’ve got the noise and clutter of competing interests.
 Facebook is a platform expressly designed for distraction.
-It doesn’t care what grabs any of our attention, as long as we stay engaged.
-Where the point and purpose of a Mastermind Group is to enable focus and progress towards goals, a Facebook group actually makes this harder, not easier by being as ubiquitous as it is.
-Plus, it limits what people are willing to share.
+This is inherently at odds with the point and purpose of a mastermind group, which is to enable focus and progress towards goals.
+A Facebook Group actually makes the latter harder, and it limits what people are willing to share.

 No way to put it under your own brand.
-Sure, you can add the logo for your Mastermind Group, but you can’t use your own web domain, add more branding, or ever upgrade to offering your Mastermind Group on your own native mobile apps.
+Sure, you can add the logo for your mastermind group, but you can’t use your own web domain, add more branding, or even upgrade to offering your Mastermind Group on your own native mobile apps.

-When looking at the criteria for creating a thriving Mastermind Group, it’s hard to see how Mighty Networks, the best of the new breed of software platforms designed to deliver Mastermind Groups isn’t the winner compared to Slack, Facebook Groups, or other platforms built for a broader, more generic purpose of direct messaging or passive interests.
+When looking at the criteria for creating a thriving mastermind group, it’s hard to see how the best of the new breed of software platforms designed to deliver Mastermind Groups isn’t the winner compared to Slack, Facebook Groups, or other platforms built for a broader, more generic purpose of direct messaging or passive interests.

 As a result, we recommend a Mighty Network for its breadth of features and flexibility offered all in one place, under your brand, with instant availability on every platform.
 And chances are, your mastermind group members will love it, too.